MQ3120-2023/group-project-mon-12pm-10_shadow_wizard_coding_gang/onlycars/DEPLOYMENT.md

 At the bottom left, the New Post and New Event buttons make it convenient for users to contribute their own content and create events, fostering a sense of community and user participation.

+Settings
+The settings page of a website is a important component, allowing users to manage their preferences, personal information, and security settings.

+Settings Page:
+User Settings Section:
+Email: Users can update or modify their email address in this section.
+Location: Users can edit their current location or update it.
+Gender: The gender field allows users to specify or update their gender.
+Language: Users can select their preferred language for the website's interface.

+Profile Settings Section:
+Username: Users have the option to change their username, providing a level of personalization.
+Description: This field allows users to add or modify a description to their profile, providing information about themselves.

+Security Settings Section:
+Update Password: Users can change their account password for security reasons, ensuring their account remains protected.

+Account Statistics Section:
+Dropdown Menu: This section presents a dropdown menu with various options for account statistics.
+Subscribers: Users can view the number of subscribers to their account.
+Subscribed Accounts: This option displays the accounts that the user is subscribed to.
+Total Likes: Users can check the total number of likes received on their posts.
+Uploaded Posts: This option shows the total number of posts uploaded by the user.
+Comments Made: Users can review the number of comments they have made on the platform.
+Vehicles Owned: This section provides information about vehicles owned by the user.
+User Experience and Flow:

+The settings page is designed to offer a user-friendly and efficient experience.
+Users can navigate to the various sections and buttons to manage their account information and preferences.

+In the User Settings section, users can easily modify their email address, location, gender, and preferred language.
+This customization empowers users to personalize their account information.

+The Profile Settings section enables users to change their username and add or modify a profile description, enhancing the personalization of their online identity.

+The Security Settings section allows users to update their passwords, ensuring the security of their accounts.

+The Account Statistics section provides valuable insights into users' account performance and interactions on the platform.
+The dropdown menu allows users to choose which statistics they want to view.